DomVinyard/auth0-react-node-ts/README.md

 1. [Fork this repo](https://github.com/DomVinyard/auth0-react-node-ts/fork) and open it up in an editor.
 Run `yarn` to install dependencies.

 2. Visit [Auth0](https://manage.auth0.com) and set up a free account.
-Click `+ Create Application`.
-Set the name to `auth0-react-node-ts ` and look for the fields, `Allowed Callback URLs` and `Allowed Web Origins`.
-Set **both** of these to:
+Click `+ Create Application` and set the application name to `auth0-react-node-ts `.
+Look for the fields `Allowed Callback URLs` and `Allowed Web Origins`, set **both** of these to:

 ```
 http://localhost:3000, https://add_production_url_here_once_deployed.com
 ```

 3. You will see that Auth0 has provided you with a `Domain` and a `Client ID`.
 Inside your app open `/.env.example` , rename it `.env` and set these two values.
 Your app is now configured to fetch tokens from Auth0.
-There is a one final environment variable which we will set in step 5.

 4. Next, we need an api to connect to.
 Visit the [demo api hosted on Replit](https://replit.com/@DomVinyard/auth0-react-node-ts-server) and fork the project.
 Inside your new forked Replit project, click on 'Secrets' and add the following.